Date(s) - Friday, September 16, 2022

 - ‘Left behind’ places and alternative models of capitalism

-The conference is free of charge to attend but delegates must register beforehand.
-Please complete the registration booking below.
+The conference was free of charge to attend but delegates had to register beforehand.

-Expressions of interest for presenting at the conference are now closed
+Expressions of interest for presenting at the conference were submitted beforehand via a call for papers.

 Professor Judith Clifton, Faculty of Business and Economic Sciences, University of Cantabria, Spain